Hillsborough

 Town Center

 Walk or drive to the front of the Old Courthouse (built 1844).
 The 1768 map below shows the town’s first courthouse overlapped the site of this one, though it may have been closer to King Street, with its long side running along King.
-A market building is between it and the Churton intersection.
-This section’s events occurred in that courthouse and these grounds.
+A market building is between it and the Churton intersection, probably with archways large enough to admit wagons all around for unloading and stalls inside.
+This section’s events occurred in that courthouse and these grounds, which are probably packed dirt given the foot traffic.[ii]

 Button for audio tourRegulators (see “Situations” above): The Regulator protests turn violent here on Monday, September 24, 1770, when hundreds arrive due to a court session starting.
 In those days courts did more than they do today; they were effectively the county governments, and counties were much larger.
 According to one of the judges who attempts to hold court here on that date, in the streets and around the courthouse is a raucous mob waiting for the doors to open.